hassio-addons/addon-motioneye/README.md

 ## Known issues and limitations

-- motionEye does support writing video to network/Samba shares, however, this add-on does not support that yet.
-This is caused by a privilege limitation of Hass.io.
-A change for Hass.io is pending to allow this in the near future.
 - Local USB or Pi cameras are currently not supported yet.
 This is caused by a limitation of Hass.io.
 A request for a change has been made to make this possible in the future. motionEye(OS) allows you to use a second